ibm-watson-embedded-business-assistant/eba-example-agents/docs/articles/DebuggingWatsonAssistant.md

 #### Syntactic parsing

-After asking the assistant a question, hover over your question to see an information icon appear in the top right portion of the the message.
+After asking the assistant a question, hover over your question to see an information icon appear in the top right portion of the message.
 Clicking this icon will reveal a tokenized representation of your original question.
 This tokenized representation will contain a part of speech (PoS) breakdown of the questions along with the concept annotations selected by the assistant.

 ![syntatic-parsing.png](../assets/images/syntatic-parsing.png#zoom=50%)